gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Grappa Gas harrumphed.
 "You just have to get to know them.
 I wonder if any of their chicks will be Gifted this year?
 That would be a thing, wouldn't it?
-Wait, down there---is that a person?"
+Wait, down there---is that a person down there by the river?"

 "Where?"
 Noxy pushed the heavy blanket aside and scrambled to the cloud's leading edge.
 "I don't see, where?"